 Visit these websites to get tips about healthy food choices:

-- ChooseMyPlate.gov, for the Nutrition Education Series that you can post at home.
+- ChooseMyPlate.gov, for tips that you can post at home.

 - Defense Commissary Agency, for recipes, cooking tips and more.

-- Eating Healthy, for tips on making healthy choices.
+- Unlock the Savings and Nutrition Inside Your Commissary, for tips on making healthy choices.

 According to the Centers for Disease Control and Prevention, children need at least 60 minutes of physical activity every day.
 Physical activity can include school recess periods, hiking, dancing, playing sports, or walking to and from school.